Heatblur-Simulations/f-4e-manual/src/systems/flight_controls/flight_controls.md

 ## Stall Warning Vibrator

 The left front cockpit pedal includes a Stall Warning Vibrator, which is activated over 22.3 units Angle of Attack.
-This physical (and in DCS- audible) indication is given to make the pilot aware of the potential of an impending stall and provide enough time to reduce AoA and prevent the loss of control of the aircraft.
+This physical (and in DCS audible) indication is given to make the pilot aware of the potential of an impending stall and provide enough time to reduce AoA and prevent the loss of control of the aircraft.
 Reducing AoA below the threshold will deactivate the warning.